Counseling on Gun Safety in the Home

 Toddler (12-24 months) – Children are developing motor skills rapidly and love to walk and explore.
 They also love to problem solve.
 Therefore, figuring out how parts of a gun move can be as interesting to them as opening cabinets and drawers.
 However, they do not understand concept of danger and often ignore “no” or quickly forget.

 Preschool/Young School Age – At this age, children have good motor development but lack probability judgment about the consequences of actions (if-then).
 They are curious and can find everything in their home.
-This is also the age that children tend to play at their friend’s homes.
-Thus, parents knowing whether guns are present and safely secured in others’ homes becomes highly relevant.
+This is also the age that children tend to play at other people’s homes.
+Helping families feel comfortable asking about firearms in other places children spend time can go a long way to ensuring their safety.

 Older School Age – These children are concrete thinkers but still don’t consider cause and effect very well.
-At this time, they are not as closely supervised and are developing some independence.
-Exposure to violence in the media increases and this may affect their curiosity about guns.
+At this age, they are often not as closely supervised and are developing more independence.
+Exposure to violence in the media often increases, which can make them even more curious about guns.

-Adolescence – Risk-taking increases as adolescents underestimate the danger to themselves and want to explore independence.
-They are more likely to experience peer pressure and want to show no fear.
-They may perceive their peers to be carrying guns.
-Due to natural physiologic changes, they can have mood swings, be impulsive, more prone to settling disputes with violence, and to consider suicide as a solution.
+Adolescence – Risk-taking increases as adolescents often underestimate the danger to themselves and others, and are further exploring their independence.
+They are more likely to experience peer pressure and may not want to show fear.
+In some cases, they may perceive peers to be carrying guns.
+Due to natural physiologic changes, they can also have mood swings and act impulsively, they are more prone to settling disputes with violence, and some may tragically consider suicide as a solution to challenging situations.

 - Counsel If Certain Risk Factors Are Present